walkasjesus/walkasjesus_server/README.md

 we suggest to set the password variable in a vault
 `jc_superuser_password: <password>`

-4. Set the path to the HSV bible texts on the ansible server `jc_hsv_bible_path_temp: "{{ playbook_dir }}/group_vars/files/hsv_bible.zip"`

-5. Set the API key variable for the scripture.api.bible.
+4. Set the API key variable for the scripture.api.bible.
 You need to get your license @api.bible.
 The API key to scripture.api.bible
 `jc_bible_api_key: xxxxxxx`

-6. Set the key for the HSV bible:
-The key for the HSV bible
-`jc_hsv_bible_key: xxxxxxx`

-7. Set the users who get access to the protected awstats user statistics on `https://<domain>/awstats`
+5. Set the users who get access to the protected awstats user statistics on `https://<domain>/awstats`
 ```yaml
 jc_developer_users:
   - { user: 'username1', password: 'password1' }